MediaComem/comem-masrad-dfa/subjects/js-dom/README.md

 function alertOnComplete() {
 * // We create a new `<div>` element const newDiv = document.createElement("div");
-* // We set a new `class` attribute to this `<div>` with the relevant class names newDiv.setAttribute("class", "alert alert-warning");
+* // We add some Bootstrap CSS classes to this new div newDiv.classList.add("alert", "alert-warning");
 * // We create a new text node with the text alert string const newText = document.createTextNode(content.alertText);
 * // We set this new text node as a child of the new div node newDiv.appendChild(newText);

-* // We get a list of elements with the .container class, and take the second one const mainContainer = document.getElementsByClassName("container").item(1);
+* // We get a list the first "main" element with .container class const mainContainer = document.querySelector("main.container");
 * // appendChild() appends a node at the end of another node's children mainContainer.appendChild(newDiv);
 }